cjdelisle/cjdns/contrib/doc/cjdnslog.md

 ## DESCRIPTION

-Cjdroute sends continuous log messages to the bit bucket.
-Cjdnslog captures that information in real time and sends it to stdout.
+Cjdroute has numerous log points.
+Cjdnslog enables and taps selected log points and sends the resulting log messages to stdout.

 ##OPTIONS